giacomofiu/menu-submenu/README.md

 # menu-submenu
-responsive menu template with right to left slide in html, css, js
+Menu template responsive with right to left slide of subcategories - written in html, css, javascript

+Not suitable for more than one level of subcategories.